RevolutionAnalytics/checkpoint-server/docs/MRAN-server-overview.md

 without fear that their hard work will be rendered irreproducible by updates to R or packages by authors.

-MRAN combined with the RRT front end are in essence a trace back mechanism so users will have a way to go back to the version of a package that they were working on at a point in time.
+MRAN combined with the `checkpoint` front end are in essence a trace back mechanism so users will have a way to go back to the version of a package that they were working on at a point in time.